 - Yellowing Teeth – Even if you lay off the coffee and wine, enamel depletes with age and your teeth show the signs of a weakened state.

-- Decreased Testosterone & Growth Hormones – Along with this comes decreased drive, sexual dysfunction, hot flashes, mood swings, and a host of other unwanted side effects.
+- Decreased Testosterone & Growth Hormones – Along with this comes decreased libido, sexual dysfunction, hot flashes, mood swings, and a host of other unwanted side effects.

 - Insomnia and Bad Sleep – Your circadian rhythms get thrown for a loop as you produce less melatonin.